 You need to WOW your new user.

-Let’s talk about 4 ways to wow your readers in the first email.
+Let’s talk about 4 ways to start an email newsletter sequence that will wow your readers.
 Here’s how:

 1. Open Loops